What is it?

 Maximal respiratory function is essential for optimal athletic performance.
 Issues such as allergic reactions to dust/pollution and conditions such as exercise-induced pulmonary haemorrhage (EIPH) or “bleeding” can have a significant impact on lung function and the welfare of the horse.
 Allergic reactions to dust and debris entering the lungs results in an inflammatory response, causing mucous production and narrowing of the airways.
 EIPH is the escape of blood cells into the lungs from the capillaries where gas exchange occurs, and subclinical disease is extremely common.

-PulmonAID is a nutritional supplement designed for all performance horses to help maintain the normal integrity and function of the lungs.
+PulmonAID is a palatable feed supplement recommended for all performance horses to support normal integrity and function of the lungs.

 - Lecithin: A key component of the surfactant fluid that lines the lungs.
 Surfactants are important for the regulation of liquid balance within the airway, improved large airway clearance of fluid and control of pulmonary inflammatory response (e.g. during allergic reactions to dust).